open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/agent-config.md

 ## Disabling Specific Instrumentations

-The Python agent by default will detect a python program's packages and instrument any packages it can.
+The Python agent by default will detect a Python program's packages and instrument any packages it can.
 This makes instrumentation easy, but can result in too much or unwanted data.